-Part of the internationally renowned Courtauld Institute of Art, the Courtauld Gallery may not rival the Tate or National Gallery for size, but nevertheless houses one of Britain's finest art collections.
+Part of the internationally renowned Courtauld Institute of Art, the Courtauld Gallery houses one of Britain's finest art collections.

-Please note, the Courtauld Gallery is closed for a two-year redevelopment project from 3 September 2018.
+Please note, the Courtauld Gallery is closed for a major redevelopment project and will reopen in spring 2021.

-Endowed initially by its founder Samuel Courtauld with a superb collection of Impressionist and Post-Impressionist paintings, the gallery now includes Roger Fry's collection of 20th-century art as well as Lord Lee's Old Masters.
+Endowed initially by its founder Samuel Courtauld with a superb collection of Impressionist and Post-Impressionist paintings, the gallery also includes Roger Fry's collection of 20th-century art as well as Lord Lee's Old Masters.

-Although the gallery is best known for its 19th- and early 20th-century works, the Courtauld's galleries extend back to the early Renaissance, featuring some 7,000 drawings as well as prints, decorative arts and a fine collection of sculpture.
+Although best known for its 19th- and early 20th-century works, the Courtauld's collection extends back to the early Renaissance, featuring some 7,000 drawings as well as prints, decorative arts and a fine collection of sculpture.